An Arts, Literature and History Buff, Humanities Major, Published Indie Writer, Avid Photographer, and World Foodie & Travel Enthusiast

 - Relief for both blacks and whites in war-torn and decimated areas

-- Regulating black labor under the newly found conditions
+- Regulating black labor under the found conditions

 - Enacting and administering justice for the black man